corda/corda-docs-portal/content/en/platform/corda/4.9/community/_index.md

     * Git
     * Gradle

-For more help finding these, use the [setup guide](community/getting-set-up.md).
+For help finding these, use the [setup guide](community/getting-set-up.md).

-2. Run the appropriate command to clone the CorDapp samples repository.
-CorDapps are applications that run on a Corda network:
+2. Clone the CorDapp samples repository.
+CorDapps are applications that run on a Corda network.
+Run the appropriate command:

 * Java: `git clone http://github.com/corda/samples-java`
 * Kotlin: `git clone http://github.com/corda/samples-kotlin`